stkntr/noad/README.md

 # noad
-Sample code using "Oxford Dictionaries API".
+A sample code using "Oxford Dictionaries API".